jozefg/blog/posts/2015-08-26-type-in-type.md

 actually a type.
 This is possible to do here and only here because we'll need to actually use `x` in the process of proving this.
 It's a very nice example of what explicitly proving well-formedness can give you!
-After all, the process of demonstrating Russell is a type is nontrivial and only true in this hypothetical context, rather than just hoping that JonPRL is clever enough to figure that out for itself we get to demonstrate it locally.
+After all, the process of demonstrating that `Russell` is a type is nontrivial and only possible in this hypothetical context, rather than just hoping that JonPRL is clever enough to figure that out for itself we get to demonstrate it locally.